-Only the votes of those Parties "present and wing" are counted.
-To be considered "present and voting", a Party must first have its credentials5 accepted.
+Only the votes of those Parties "present and voting" are counted.
+To be considered "present and voting", a Party must first have its credentials3 accepted.
 In addition, a Party must be represented in the room where the meeting is taking place and that Party must cast an affirmative or negative vote.
 Parties that abstain from voting or that cast a vote of abstention are not counted for purposes of calculating the majority (Rule 26.2).

 Based on these rules, it is possible that a relatively small number of Parties could decide the outcome of a vote.
-For example, if 145 Parties attend the meeting, but the credentials have been accepted of only 100 Parties and they are present in a meeting for a vote on an issue, only 67 votes are needed to approve a resolution or a species proposal (because 2/3 of 100 is 66.66).
+For example, if 145 Parties attend the meeting, but the credentials have been accepted of only 100 Parties and they are present in a meeting for a vote on an issue, only 67 votes are needed to adopt a resolution or a proposal to amend the Appendices (a 'species proposal') because 2/3 of 100 is 66.66.
 Thus, it is very important for Parties to ensure that their credentials are accepted and that they attend each meeting.

-Motions Amending a Resolution or a proposal
+Motions - Amending a Resolution or a proposal

 A Party may request action on a particular subject by making a 'motion'.
 A motion is a formal proposal by a delegation that the assembly take a certain action.
-In Committee I, for example, a Party may make a motion to amend a species proposal or to recommend that the CoP approve a proposal to include a species in Appendix II.
-Parties may also make a motion to suspend or adjourn a session or suspend or close debate on a particular issue under discussion (Rule 18).
+In Committee I, for example, a Party may make a motion to amend a species proposal.